waiting-for-dev/web_pipe/docs/plugging_operations.md

 Operations are plugged to your application through the use of the DSL method `plug`.
-The first argument it always takes is a symbol with the name you want to give to the operation.
+The first argument it always takes is a symbol with the name you want to give to the operation (needed to allow injection on initialization).

 Remember, an operation is nothing more than a function (in ruby anything responding to `#call`) which takes a struct with all the connection information